Meditatingpanda/api_rate_limiter/README.md

    ```

 3. Set up your environment variables:
-   Create a `.env` file in the root of backend directory and add your database URL:
+   Create a `.env` file in the root of backend directory and add your database URL: ( Note: .env file kept intentionally in version control, if not present add this by following above instructions)

    ```
    DATABASE_URL="file:./dev.db"